sampremm/playto-engine/IMPLEMENTATION.md

 ## Executive Summary

-Playto Payout Engine is a production-grade distributed payment processing system.
+The Playto Payout Engine is a distributed payment processing system designed for the [Playto Founding Engineer Challenge](https://www.playto.so/features/playto-pay).
 It solves three hard problems in financial infrastructure:

-1. **Idempotency** — Ensuring that retried or duplicated API calls never result in duplicate money movements, even under concurrent load.
+1. **Idempotency** — Duplicate API calls never create duplicate money movements, even under concurrent load.
-2. **Concurrency Safety** — Preventing double-spend when multiple requests arrive simultaneously for the same account.
+2. **Concurrency Safety** — Double-spend is impossible when multiple requests arrive simultaneously for the same account.
-3. **Reliability** — Ensuring every payout eventually reaches a terminal state (COMPLETED or FAILED) and every state change triggers a notification, even when components fail.
+3. **Reliability** — Every payout eventually reaches a terminal state (COMPLETED or FAILED), even when components crash mid-processing.

-The system is intentionally over-engineered relative to a simple CRUD app.
-Every architectural decision maps to a real-world payment infrastructure pattern used at scale.
+Every architectural decision maps to a real-world payment infrastructure pattern used at scale by companies like Stripe, Wise, and Razorpay.

 ---